-A County Court Judgment, or CCJ as they are commonly known as, is a type of court order in England, Wales and Northern Ireland.
-A CCJ can be registered against an individual which fails to repay a creditor.
-If a CCJ is not paid promptly it can impact your ability to obtain credit for up to six years, putting many loans, credit cards and mortgages out of your reach.
+A County Court Judgment, or CCJ as they are commonly known, is a type of court order in England, Wales and Northern Ireland.
+A CCJ can be registered against an individual who fails to repay a creditor.
+If a CCJ is not paid promptly, it can impact your ability to obtain credit for up to six years, putting many loans, credit cards and mortgages out of your reach.

 What is a CCJ?

-CCJ’s relate to outstanding monetary sums, which are recorded on the statutory Register of Judgments, Orders and Fines.
-This is a detailed record which is used by credit reference agencies, as part of the assessment of an individual’s creditworthiness.
+CCJ’s relate to outstanding monetary sums recorded on the statutory Register of Judgments, Orders and Fines.
+This is a detailed record used by credit reference agencies as part of assessing an individual’s creditworthiness.

 The court will issue a claim pack, which you have 14 days to respond to.
 If you have received forms in the post which appear to be sent from the court, this will mean that a creditor has applied for a County Court Judgment (CCJ).
 The pack will include an N1 claim form, an N9 response pack, an N9A admission form and the N9B form for defences and counterclaims.

-The N9A form includes a variety of important sections, especially those which relate to your income and expenditure.
+The N9A form includes various important sections, especially those that relate to your income and expenditure.
 This is designed to assess your ability to repay the debt in full or over a longer period of time.

-It is important to respond to any forms straight away, as this will ensure any potential court claims take into account your situation.
-The court will allow a few days for the forms to arrive at your address, so check the exact deadline which is printed on the forms.
-If the form is ignored, the court is likely to issue the CCJ without considering your financial circumstances.
+It is important to respond to any forms straight away, as this will ensure any potential court claims consider your situation.
+The court will allow a few days for the forms to arrive at your address, so check the exact deadline printed on the forms.
+If the form is ignored, the court will likely issue the CCJ without considering your financial circumstances.

 If you disagree with the amount owed, you can file a defence.
-This can take longer that the 14-day response time, so you can submit an acknowledgement of the claim and explain that you need longer to prepare your defence of the claim.
+However, this can take longer than the 14-day response time, so you can submit an acknowledgement of the claim and explain that you need longer to prepare your defence of the claim.

 If the courts believe that you are unlikely to repay the creditor, they will issue a CCJ.
-If you have already admitted to the claim and offered to make monthly payments, it is likely that the judgment will ask for monthly instalments.
+If you have already admitted to the claim and offered to make monthly payments, the judgment will likely ask for monthly instalments.
 The details you provided within the claim form will be used by the court to decide how much you can afford to repay each month.

-If you failed to respond to the claim form, a judgement in default will be made by the court.
-This simply means that the court is able to decide whether the debt should be repaid in a single instalment or over a longer period of time.
+If you failed to respond to the claim form, a judgement in default would be made by the court.
+This means that the court can decide whether the debt should be repaid in a single instalment or over a longer period of time.

 It is important not to ignore a CCJ, as further action can be taken.
 The CCJ letter or notice will provide details of how you can respond and the repercussions of ignoring the CCJ claim.
-If the repayment requirements are affordable, you can ask for a re determination, which asks the court to reconsider your situation.
+For example, if the repayment requirements are affordable, you can ask for a redetermination, asking the court to reconsider your situation.
 If you receive a CCJ, we always advise that you should seek advice straight away.

 If you feel that the court has wrongly issued a CCJ and you have a valid reason, you can ask for the CCJ to be set aside.
 For example, if the court sent the CCJ claim forms to the wrong address, or you can prove that the debt was already paid.
-The court will charge a fee and you will need to attend a court hearing, where you will be able to explain why the CCJ should be set aside.
+The court will charge a fee, and you will need to attend a court hearing, where you will explain why the CCJ should be set aside.

-The court can ask a bailiff to collect the outstanding debt and they may also grant a Warrant of Execution.
-This will provide the bailiff with the power to seize goods from your home or business, with the aim of selling these to repay the debt.
-It may be possible to ask the court to suspend the Warrant of Execution, by asking for more time and lower debt repayments.
+The court can ask a bailiff to collect the outstanding debt, and they may also grant a Warrant of Execution.
+This will provide the bailiff with the power to seize goods from your home or business to sell to repay the debt.
+It may be possible to ask the court to suspend the Warrant of Execution by asking for more time and lower debt repayments.

 Attachment of Earnings Order

 The court could set in place an Attachment of Earnings Order.
-This will mean that repayments are automatically deducted by your employer from your wages.
+This will mean that your employer automatically deducts repayments from your wages.

 If you own a property outright or have a mortgage on a property, the creditor can request that the court issues a charging order which is secured against the property.
 If you fail to repay the debt, this could mean that you lose your property.

-If you are able to pay the CCJ within 30 days, you can complete an application to have the CCJ removed from the register, which will protect your credit rating.
+If you can pay the CCJ within 30 days, you can complete an application to have the CCJ removed from the register, which will protect your credit rating.
 You will need to provide proof to the court that the debt was paid within the 30-day period.
 The court can then issue a certificate, which you will need to pay for.
-In some circumstances this fee can be waived or reduced, but you will need to prove that you are on a low income.
+This fee can be waived or reduced in some circumstances, but you will need to prove that you are on a low income.

-If you are unable to pay the CCJ in a single payment, making regular payments to the court may reduce the negative impact on your credit rating.
-When you pay the CCJ, the debt will be marked as satisfied, however the CCJ record will still remain on your credit file for the six year total.
+If you cannot pay the CCJ in a single payment, making regular payments to the court may reduce the negative impact on your credit rating.
+When you pay the CCJ, the debt will be marked as satisfied.
+However, the CCJ record will remain on your credit file for the six-year total.

 What is the Register of Judgments, Orders and Fines?

 The Register of Judgments, Orders and Fines is commonly referred to as the CCJ Register.
-It is a public register, so anyone can view the records for a small fee.
+It is a public register so that anyone can view the records for a small fee.
 The records show the name, address, the court and case number and the amount of money owed for each individual with a CCJ.
-The register does not include the details of the claimant, this information is only available to the individual who was issued with the CCJ.
+The register does not include the details of the claimant.
+This information is only available to the individual who was issued with the CCJ.

-The register can also be used by businesses which are looking to check the financial details of a potential customer, before supplying a credit account.
+The register can also be used by businesses looking to check a potential customer’s financial details before supplying a credit account.
 In some cases, potential employers may even check the register, especially if the position holds financial responsibility.

 You can request that the credit reference agencies remove the CCJ record from your credit report in some circumstances.
-The first is if you were able to pay the CCJ within 30 days of the issue date and can prove that the Register of Judgments, Orders and Fines reflects this.
+The first is if you could pay the CCJ within 30 days of the issue date and prove that the Register of Judgments, Orders and Fines reflects this.

 Yes, the courts can still issue a CCJ if you are on a dept management plan (DMP).
-However, a DMP show your creditors that you are willing to take steps to repay your debts.
-By making regular and affordable payments to your outstanding debts, usually creditors will be less likely to apply to the court for a CCJ.
+However, a DMP shows your creditors that you are willing to take steps to repay your debts.
+By making regular and affordable payments to your outstanding debts, usually, creditors will be less likely to apply to the court for a CCJ.

 The first step to rebuilding your credit rating after a CCJ appears on your credit file is paying the debt.
 Once the debt is fully paid, it will be marked as satisfied on your report, which is much better than having an outstanding CCJ listed.
 Although, you may still find it difficult to access mainstream forms of credit.

-As the CCJ ages, your credit rating is likely to gradually improve, although this will depend on your ability to keep up with other credit commitments.
+As the CCJ ages, your credit rating is likely to improve gradually, although this will depend on your ability to keep up with other credit commitments.
 If you are looking to improve your credit score following a CCJ, the following steps should help: